 Best value for money if you need large quantities of bedding

-This type of bedding is a safe wooden based bedding also known as hardwood shavings, different to other types wood (i.e Sawdust) Aspen doesn’t produce harmful dust that could cause respiratory problems and irritate a hamsters eyes.
-The hamster community recommend this as being the only type of wood based bedding that is safe to use.
+This type of bedding is a safe wooden based bedding also known as hardwood shavings, different to other types of wood (i.e. Sawdust) Aspen doesn’t produce harmful dust that could cause respiratory problems and irritate a hamsters eyes.
+The hamster community recommend Aspen and Spruce as being the only types of wood based bedding that is safe to use.
 Aspen will give another texture to the enclosure, it’s not great at holding up burrows on its own so another bedding such as paper bedding would need to be added to the enclosure.
 Aspen is a good absorbent for urine and can help with odor control.
 If your pet shop seems to not stock aspen check the reptile section as it is the same type that is often used in reptile enclosures.

 A great safe alternative to getting a similar texture to sawdust and doesn’t produce harmful dust.
-Similar to Aspen this isn’t good for burrowing on it’s own, so you will need to also add a Paper based bedding like Carefresh that will hold up the structure of a tunnel and sleeping chamber.
+Similar to Aspen this isn’t good for burrowing on it’s own, so you will need to also add a Paper based bedding like Carefresh and that will hold up the structure of a tunnel and sleeping chamber.
 Aubiose Hemp Bedding is marketed towards horses so you get plenty of it, is actually ErinsAnimals favorite hamster substrate to use.

 Soil adds another sensory experience and helps to create a natural environment like in the wild, it also encourages burrowing.
 (WARNING – Don’t just go outside and collect soil from your garden it may be contaminated with harmful bugs that you can’t see.)
 The soil should be shop bought, organic and not contain fertiliser or growth chemicals.
 Reptile Soil from a pet shop would probably be the safest type, it would be best to put the soil in its own section of the enclosure.
 Also, your hamster will get a bit dirty but that’s perfectly fine, it will dust off when the soil dries.